-- 1) Quickly notify others - Yell out "Fire!" in a loud voice and tell the people nearby to notify others quickly - (2) If there is an emergency alarm, use it.
-Calmly call 119. - 2) Quickly extinguish it - (1) After ensuring your personal safety by making sure you have an escape route, use buckets, fire extinguishers, wet cloths, or other such items to extinguish the fire.
-Keep in mind that fire extinguishers and water cannot be used in the case of certain chemical fires.
+- 1) Quickly notify others - (1) Yell out "Fire!" in a loud voice and tell the people nearby to notify others quickly - (2) If there is an emergency alarm, use it.
+Calmly call 119. - (3) Notify the security office of the fire. - (4) Contact the faculty supervisor and affiliated administrative office.